AppletunsApples/Hedgie-Essentials-Resources/README.md

 > A default name given to the player instead of their base name if they do not enter any name in normally.

 - Hedgie's Special Item Effects

+- Pokedex Icons over Footprints
+> Replaces Pokémon footprints in the Pokédex with their corresponding Pokémon icons.

 - Mystery Egg
 > **Requires a new save to properly work.**